nanomsg/nng/docs/ref/api/stats.md

   The units will be given by the value returned from [`nng_stat_unit`].

 - {{i:`NNG_STAT_LEVEL`}}: <a name="NNG_STAT_LEVEL"></a>
-  The statistic represnts a measured value which corresponds to a specific value at a specific time.
+  The statistic represents a measured value which corresponds to a specific value at a specific time.
 For example, this may represent the number of messages currently queued for some operation, or the link speed of a network interface.
 Most often the absolute value is more interesting